 He's a player in the whole story, always has been since Genesis 3, this diabolos, this slanderer, this accuser, this Satan.
 He's been before God in Job accusing.
 He's been before God in Zechariah 3, 1 Chronicles 21, accusing, accusing, slandering, slandering.
 He is the enemy of God.
 He is the hater of God.
 But we don't meet him until here.

 So here comes the blinder, the liar, the murderer, the destroyer who wanted Jesus dead from the time He was born and he's coming after Jesus and he's going to try to get Him to sin.
 And if he can't get Him to sin, he's going to try to kill Him.
-And for 40 days the onslaught goes on without success.
-For 40 days the enemy tries to break the resistance of Jesus to evil.
-For 40 days Jesus concentrates His mind on the conquest of evil, fully dependent on the Holy Spirit in proving that He is impeccable, invincible, impervious to iniquity.
-For 40 days Satan gains not one inch of ground and the devil gives up after 40 days, but only for a moment.
+And for forty days the onslaught goes on without success.
+For forty days the enemy tries to break the resistance of Jesus to evil.
+For forty days Jesus concentrates His mind on the conquest of evil, fully dependent on the Holy Spirit in proving that He is impeccable, invincible, impervious to iniquity.
+For 40 days Satan gains not one inch of ground and the devil gives up after forty days, but only for a moment.

 He feels the hunger for the first time and as Jesus begins to feel that hunger, the devil senses a new opportunity.
-He smells blood, he senses vulnerability and he moves in for what he hopes will be the kill.
-And so starting in verse 3 comes the three final temptations, the big guns.
+He smells blood, he senses vulnerability, and he moves in for what he hopes will be the kill.
+And so, starting in verse 3 come the three final temptations, the big guns.
 Satan pulls out the big guns to fire at what he perceives to be a now vulnerable Jesus.
-He's found an angle in Jesus' hunger, in Jesus being starved and weak and he's going to exploit that to the max and see if he can't crush the Son of God under the power of his assault.
+He's found an angle in Jesus' hunger, in Jesus being starved and weak, and he's going to exploit that to the max and see if he can't crush the Son of God under the power of his assault.
 That's when the battle really begins.
 The pattern of the battle we'll look at next time.
-You don't want to miss it, it is drama beyond drama.
+You don't want to miss it.
+It is drama beyond drama.
 We'll see that next time.
 Let's pray.